 One unsolved mystery about the original signalling arises from a photograph taken at Pilton yard on or about the opening day in 1898, which shows two signal wires extending alongside the Up Loop towards the Lynton end.
 Presumably one of these wires was for the Up Home signal (UH), but the purpose of the other wire is unknown, as there was no other known signal at the Lynton end of the loop.
 One possible explanation might be that Pilton initially had been equipped with an Up Distant signal (presumably because the Up Home could not be sighted from a sufficient distance), but there is no other supporting evidence yet for that theory.

-One surviving L&BR relic is a damaged example of one of the plates which would have been fitted to the levers in Pilton signal-box, giving the lever number and description of its function; in this case the plate (illustrated) was from lever 6, painted black (denoting that it worked points) and bearing the legend "Main to Yard Points and FPL".
+One surviving L&BR relic is a damaged example of one of the description plates which would have been fitted to the levers in Pilton signal-box, giving the lever number and description of its function; in this case the plate was from lever 6, painted black (denoting that it worked points) and bearing the legend "Main to Yard Points and FPL" (click picture for larger image).
 This indicates that it worked the facing point marked 'C' on the outline diagram above, together with its 'economic' Facing Point Lock (FPL).
-The plate makes no specific reference to the associated trap point, but this is not necessarily unusual and it is unlikely to imply that the trap point was worked by a separate lever.
+The plate makes no specific reference to the associated trap point, but this is not necessarily unusual (a similar situation occured with the siding at Chelfham) and it is unlikely to imply that the trap point was worked by a separate lever.
 The identification of lever 6, when read in conjunction with additional information in Col Yorke's Inspection Report, helps to identify lever 5 as working the Down Loop facing points (marked 'B' on the outline diagram above).